The Hillingdon Hospitals NHS Foundation Trust

-The Hillingdon Hospitals NHS Foundation Trust is the NHS trust responsible for the healthcare services provided at Hillingdon Hospital and Mount Vernon Hospital in the London Borough of Hillingdon.
+The Hillingdon Hospitals NHS Foundation Trust is an NHS foundation trust responsible for the healthcare services provided at Hillingdon Hospital and Mount Vernon Hospital in the London Borough of Hillingdon.

 The trust is part of Imperial College Health Partners.

 History

 The trust was established as The Hillingdon Hospital NHS Trust on 21 December 1990, and became operational on 1 April 1991.
 It became an NHS foundation trust on 1 April 2011.

 Finance

-The Trust recorded a deficit of £1 Million in 2012-13 but predicted a break even position in 2013–14.
+The Trust recorded a deficit of £1 million in 2012-13 but predicted a break even position in 2013–14.

+Quality

 The Care Quality Commission rated the trust as 'requires improvement' following a five-day inspection in October 2014.
 They were concerned at staffing levels and said the trust was not complying with infection prevention and control standards.

 Performance

 In May 2015 the trust experienced a network infrastructure failure which required A&E attendances to be diverted to other nearby hospitals and delayed patient discharges.
 The trust spent £13.5 million on agency staff in 2014/5.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 2608 full time equivalent staff and a sickness absence rate of 3.5%.
 65% of staff recommend it as a place for treatment and 65% recommended it as a place to work.